Boat-Lift Blues And Falling Boats

 Depending on whom you ask, limit switches are a convenient safety feature that stops a boat's ascent at a predetermined height, or — the contrarian's view — limit switches are prone to failure and are unreliable.
 The latter says limit switches have a history of failure from corrosion and can unexpectedly fail and lift a boat into the top of a boathouse.
 Supporters counter that the technology has become more reliable.

 Whatever view you have, if your lift has a limit switch, it's important to remain nearby to monitor the boat's ascent, make sure the cable is winding on the drum properly and that the hoist stops when it should.
 A master switch should be in view at the electric panel.

-There are a lot of advantages to keeping your boat out of the water here are three new and innovative ways to do it
+There are advantages to keeping your boat out of the water and here are three ways to do it

 The best ways to help you prepare your boat to survive a hurricane

-The obvious and the not-so-obvious mistakes that can cause such severe damage, and how to avoid them
+The mistakes that can cause such severe damage, and how to avoid them

 Rules For The Boat Hoist